 If the primary beneficiary is the spouse, the contingent beneficiary may be a minor child.
 Consideration needs to be given as to who will manage the assets until the child reaches 18 or 21 years.

 It is recommended to assign two guardians for the children including one guardian to manage the money and one guardian to look after the well-being of the child.

-In some cases, a person can assign a primary beneficiary, a contingent beneficiary and a tertiary beneficiary.
+In policies from some of the best term life insurance companies, a person can assign a primary beneficiary, a contingent beneficiary and a tertiary beneficiary.
 This is another kind of contingent beneficiary and only receives assets or proceeds from the estate or insurance company if all the primary and contingent beneficiaries are unqualified to receive the benefits or are deceased.

 When a contingent beneficiary wants to claim assets, they need to provide a certified death certificate for the prime beneficiary and any other contingent beneficiaries that precede them on the list of succession as well as valid personal identification.

 Insurance proceeds could be subject to huge estate taxes if the policyholder names the spouse as sole beneficiary and there is no contingent beneficiary.
 If the insured outlives his or her spouse, by a few days if they are both in a car accident, the proceeds will pass to the estate incurring huge unnecessary taxes.